mohammedumar0987/College-Projects/README.md

-# Mileage-Prediction-Ybi-Foundation-
+# Projects-done-in-College
+Would be uploading projects that I have done during my college.

+Project 1:
-This is my first project done on Machine Learning, where i have used the data from 'https://github.com/YBIFoundation/Dataset/blob/main/MPG.csv'.Have predicted Mileage using the Linear Regression Model with 86% accuracy.
+My first project done on Machine Learning, have used the data from 'https://github.com/YBIFoundation/Dataset/blob/main/MPG.csv'.My code predicts the Mileage using the Linear Regression Model with 86% accuracy.
-Check the file uploaded above.